yeauxji/OpenCVMarkerPrinter/README.md

 # OpenCVMarkerPrinter

+## Update Note
+Now you can save CharUco marker with different start marker ID, so you can print more than 1 ChArUco pattern by changing the ID value

 ## Description
 This small app can save some commonly used opencv markers such as ArUco, ArUcoGrid, Chessboard and ChArUco to vector graphics file. **Supported vector graphics file format: .svg, .pdf and .ps.**